Upon successful completion of the program, participants will possess:

 - A diversity statement that demonstrates commitment to DEI

-- Attend a minimum of five additional professional development trainings in a specialized skill track of their interest (e.g., teaching, research, leadership, or service/engagement).
+- Attend a minimum of five additional non-core DEI professional development workshops.

-- Submit a reflection form within 72 hours of completing each training.
-(Instructions on submission will be provided to participants upon acceptance to the program.)
+- Submit a reflection form within 72 hours of completing each workshop using their dashboard (linked below).
+Additional instructions on submission will be provided to participants upon acceptance to the program.